aws-amplify/docs/js/api.md

 #### AWS AppSync Multi-Auth

-AWS AppSync can support multiple authentication modes on a single API.
+AWS AppSync can support multiple authorization modes on a single API.
 [LINK TO APPSYNC DOCS](http://docs).
 In order to use this feature with the Amplify Graphql Client the `API.graphql({...})` function would accept an optional parameter called `authMode`, its value will be one of the supported auth modes:

 - `API_KEY`
 - `AWS_IAM`
 - `OPENID_CONNECT`
 - `AMAZON_COGNITO_USER_POOLS`

-If the authMode is not provided, Amplify will use the default auth mode that was configured:
+This is an example of using a `AWS_IAM` as an authorization mode:

 ```javascript
 // Creating a post is restricted to IAM